 The food program was launched on a Sunday in March, 2000, when 200 children came to the St. Clare’s rectory for a hot meal of rice, beans, vegetables, and meat.
 The next week, almost 400 children showed up, and the program gradually expanded.
 After the 2004 coup d’etat, the program started serving meals 2 days a week.
 By early January, 2010, the cooking team was serving up to 1,500 meals/day, every Monday – Friday.
 Then the catastrophic earthquake struck on January 12, 2010, and the demand for food aid became acute.

-The food program team did an incredible job of preparing and serving thousands of meals each weekday after the earthquake.
-They served a total of over 750,000 meals to hungry children and some adults in 2010.
+With great courage and determination, our partners prepared and served thousands of meals each weekday after the earthquake.
+Over 750,000 meals to hungry children and some adults were served in 2010.
 (Click here to read more about our earthquake relief efforts.)
 The number of children and adults coming to be fed gradually decreased, as people found ways to rebuild their lives.
-By September 2011, when the food program had to relocate to a new, temporary location, the cooking team was serving an average of 1,200 meals each weekday.
+By September 2011, when the food program had to relocate to a new, temporary location, the Na Rive cooking team was serving an average of 1,200 meals each weekday.
 (More information about the relocation of the food program is included below.)

 “The best part of my job is seeing the faces of the children,” said Luxama, one of the cooks for the food program, when a visitor spoke with her.
 After noting that the day’s meal would be the only meal of the day for many of the children she added: “They’re so excited when they have a chance to actually eat something.”